 |Erin as shown on the reaper website|

-There is also a version with a monk on top, of which I've seen only one.
+There is also a version with a monk on top, of which I've seen only one in real life so far.
 Roy Neijland is it's owner:

 |Roy's 1995 reaper single disk with Monk statue|